Supporting Grieving Students with Take Home Grief Bags

 What is in each bag?

 While each bag is different, many of the contents are the same.
 They include donated and purchased items.
-We ask that parents return many of the items so they can be used by the next family.
+We ask that parents return many of the items so the next family can use them.

 • A journal